 - participating in the co-op program where students get real-world industrial experience in alternating semesters

 - conducting research in the laboratories of our faculty

 - joining one of the student-led teams including Solar Car or Formula SAE, working each year to design, build and race cars against teams from universities around the world

 Our graduate program at the Lexington campus offers both M.S. and Ph.D. degrees.
 Approximately 100 graduate students work with award-winning faculty on a wide range of research topics including manufacturing, smart materials, acoustics, controls, robotics, biomechanics and aerospace technology, among others.
 Several major centers and research consortia are affiliated with the department to provide the facilities needed for our student research projects.
 These include:

 - Unmanned Systems Research Consortium

 - Vibro-Acoustics Consortium

 Beyond these centers, faculty members and their students conduct research in specialized laboratories with focus areas in manufacturing, mechanics, systems and design, and thermal-fluid science.
-I invite you to explore our website and see the detailed work and interest of our faculty and students.
-I also welcome you to visit our campus to learn more about our education and research programs and to find out how you can engage with the university, our faculty and our students.
+I invite you to explore our website and see the detailed work and interests of our faculty members and students.
+I also welcome you to visit our campus to learn more about our education and research programs and to find out how you can engage with the university, our faculty members and our students.

 Professor and Chair of the Department of Mechanical Engineering